JoshYoung-Cannon/jyoungcannon-alphabetizer/README.md

 A step by step guide to building the project:

-1. Go to the project file containing the src folder and pom.xml: jyoungcannon-alphabetizer
+1. Go to the project folder jyoungcannon-alphabetizer, which contains the src folder and pom.xml
 2. Open a command prompt in the source folder
 3. Check Java 17 & Apache Maven 3.8.5 has been installed
 4. Run the command: mvn clean